mozilla/treeherder/docs/installation.md

 `NOTE`; You have to include `--root-url https://community-tc.services.mozilla.com` in order to ingest from the [Taskcluster Community instance](https://community-tc.services.mozilla.com), otherwise, it will default to the Firefox CI.

-`NOTE`: In one terminal window run `docker-compose up`.
+Open a terminal window and run `docker-compose up`.
 All following sections assume this step.

 #### Ingesting pushes